jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 the continued persistence of the
 Basic Web Application Attacks
 pattern in EMEA.

+Regions with records

+Regions without records

+The EMEA region, covering Europe, the Middle East and Africa, has seen a sharp increase in the Social Engineering pattern in the past year (to almost 60% of breaches).
+While the same three patterns continue to afflict the region, Social Engineering was in third place in last year’s data.
+At the same time, we saw Basic Web Application Attacks plummet (Figure 108 on the next page).
+In last year’s report, they accounted for over 50% of the breaches in this region, but have now dropped to the 15% range.
+The more complex System Intrusion pattern, however, continues to thrive and still holds second place at 30%.

+Credential theft remains a problem in this region, and regardless of how threat actors obtain those credentials (the rise of Social Engineering provides a likely answer), once they are acquired they use them against your infrastructure.
+With the foothold this provides, attackers are then able to leverage their access to obtain more Credentials via Phishing, or utilize details gained from company emails to craft realistic pretexts as part of BEC attacks.

-2022 DBIRRegions
+2022 DBIR Regions

-82
-Figure 107\.
-Top Action varieties in
-Europe, Middle East and Africa breaches (n\=283\)
+81

 Figure 108\.
-Patterns over time in Europe, Middle East and Africa breaches Threat actors are most commonly attacking Web application servers as a means to gaining access (since it is the most easily reached via the internet) along with Email servers.
-Email servers provide both an opportunity to mine the accounts contents for interesting internal company data for espionage, and a venue to gain more access via phishing other
+Patterns over time in Europe, Middle East and Africa breaches

+Threat actors are most commonly attacking Web application servers as a means to gaining access (since it is the most easily reached via the internet) along with Email servers.
+Email servers provide both an opportunity to mine the account’s contents for interesting internal company data for espionage, and a venue to gain more access via phishing other